 If products like Exposed Skincare aren’t giving you the results you’re looking for, it may be time to get prescription-strength solutions from a dermatologist.
 Some products they might prescribe include:

-Antibiotics: Hormone changes in teenagers can cause an increase in acne-causing bacteria living on the skin, which means a topical or oral antibiotic can help.
+Antibiotics: Hormone changes in teenagers can cause an increase in acne-causing bacteria12 living on the skin, which means a topical or oral antibiotic can help.

-Birth Control: Unlike other acne treatments discussed so far, birth control addresses the main cause of teenage-specific acne: hormone fluctuations.
+Birth Control: Unlike other acne treatments discussed so far, birth control addresses the main cause of teenage-specific acne: hormone fluctuations13.
 Birth control can even out hormones in teenage girls and help reduce acne.